Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Prepared triples

-\begin{rem} In the first case we know by Corollary \ref{c.index_zero} that $\Ind(X,U)$ must be zero.
-So if there is a prepared counterexample, we know that the sets $K_c$ consist of orbits whose $\alpha$ and $\omega$-limit sets are periodic orbits.
+\begin{rem} In the first case we know by Corollary \ref{c.index_zero} that $\Ind(X,U)$ must be zero. {So if there is a prepared counterexample, we are placed in the second case of Lemma~\ref{l:Denjouill_Scwhartzouille}.
+By continuity of the foliation by levels, we know that $\partial\widetilde{\mu}^{-1}(c)\neq\emptyset$ for every $c$ small and applying Theorem~\ref{t.diegosalgado} once more, and arguing identically as in the proof above, we deduce that} the sets $K_c$ consist of orbits whose $\alpha$ and $\omega$-limit sets are periodic orbits.
 This simplifies the structure of the collinearity locus. \end{rem}